mindsdb/mindsdb/mindsdb/integrations/handlers/clickhouse_handler/README.md

-# SQLite Handler
+# ClickHouse Handler

-This is the implementation of the SQLite handler for MindsDB.
+This is the implementation of the ClickHouse handler for MindsDB.

 ## ClickHouse